 Animal Kingdom has a range of opening hours depending on the time of year, but it typically opens at 9am and closes at 6pm.
-There are no evening firework shows here for obvious reasons.
-Adult admission on the day is $94 (2012 prices), but buying in advance or purchasing multi-day tickets can save you a lot of money.
+There is now a night show at Animal Kingdom with a boat parade.
+Adult admission on the day is around $121 (2018 prices), but buying in advance or purchasing multi-day tickets can save you a lot of money.
 See the various ticket options with latest prices here.
 Also, see our pages on the other Disney Attractions in Orlando…

 Disney’s Magic Kingdom

 Disney’s Hollywood Studios